 Thoughts about the cones and canyons route

 We have loved the cones and canyons route.
 It has been an amazing adventure with high ups and low downs.
 The people we’ve met have been incredibly kind, friendly and welcoming.
-The landscapes, views and surroundings were often overwhelming and stunning.
-We can highly recommend to cycle the cones and canyons route if you like dirt road touring.
-We rode it on fully loaded touring bikes with two inch tires.
+The landscapes, views, and surroundings were often overwhelming and stunning.
+We can highly recommend cycling the cones and canyons route if you like dirt road touring.
+We rode it on fully loaded touring bikes with two-inch tires.
 It would make life easier to have wider tires, a smaller granny gear, and less weight to carry.
 However, it is not an absolute necessity.

 We found the second part from Cotohuasi to Arequipa easier than the first part from Antabamba to Cotohuasi despite the many washboard roads.
 The gradients were friendlier and there was more tarmac.

 We want to thank Mark Watson (www.highlux.co.nz) & Hana Black and Cass Gilbert (www.bikepacking.com) for all the very useful information and Harriet & Neil (www.andesbybike.com) for creating this route.

 Useful info for Cones and Canyons route